-Activity Number of days ZOI (km2)

-Impact and vibratory driv-

-ing, 30-in steel piles 1 6 5.6572

-Vibratory removal 6 5.6572

-Impact driving, 24×32-in

-concrete piles 22 0.1914

-Impact driving, 16-in con-

-crete-filled fiberglass

-piles 33 0.0834

-Hydraulic pile cutting/dia-

-mond saw cutting 48 3.0786
+Activity Number of days ZOI (km2) Impact and vibratory driving, 30-in steel piles 1 24 5.6752 Vibratory removal, 30-in steel piles 6 5.6752 Impact driving, 24x32-in concrete piles 28 0.5377 Impact driving, 16-in concrete-filled fiberglass piles 1 0.2180 Diamond saw cutting 69 0.8842 Impact driving, 16-in concrete piles (NMAWC) 10 0.0436 Vibratory removal, 16-in concrete piles (NMAWC) 8 2.7913

-1We assume that impact driving of 30-in steel piles would always occur on the same day as vibratory driving of the same piles.
+1 We assume that impact driving of 30-in steel piles would always occur on the same day as vibratory driving of the same piles.
 Therefore, the impact driving ZOI (3.8894 km2) would always be subsumed by the vibratory driving ZOI.

 Where appropriate, we use average daily number of individuals observed within the project area during Navy marine mammal surveys converted to a density value by using the largest ZOI as the effective observation area.
-It is the opinion of the professional biologists who conducted these surveys that detectability of animals during these surveys, at slow speeds and under calm weather and excellent viewing conditions, approached one hundred percent.
+It is the opinion of the professional biologists who conducted these surveys that detectability of animals during these surveys, at slow speeds and under calm weather and excellent viewing conditions, approached 100 percent.

 There are a number of reasons why estimates of potential incidents of take may be conservative, assuming that available density or abundance estimates and estimated ZOI areas are accurate (aside from the contingency correction discussed above).
 We assume, in the absence of information supporting a more refined conclusion, that the output of the calculation represents the number of individuals that may be taken by the specified activity.
 In fact, in the context of stationary activities such as pile driving and in areas where resident animals may be present, this number more realistically represents the number of incidents of take that may accrue to a smaller number of individuals.
 While pile driving can occur any day throughout the period of validity, and the analysis is conducted on a per day basis, only a fraction of that time (typically a matter of hours on any given day) is actually spent pile driving.
 The potential effectiveness of mitigation measures in reducing the number of takes is typically not quantified in the take estimation process.
 For these reasons, these take estimates may be conservative.
-See Table 6 for total estimated incidents of take.
+See Table 3 for total estimated incidents of take.